• Skip to main content

 This is so you don’t drag the forks, which can wear them out.

-And wearing out your forklift's forks decreases the lifting capacity, usually by around 20% for every 10% of fork wear.
+Wearing out your forklift’s forks decreases the load capacity, usually by around 20% for every 10% fork wear.

 Ultimately, this will prove costly since you’ll have to replace the forks more frequently.